cenzhang/cenzhang.github.io/_pages/about.md

 ---

 I am currently a postdoctoral researcher at [SSLab@Gatech](https://gts3.org/pages/people.html) under the supervision of [Prof. Taesoo Kim](https://taesoo.kim/).
-I am also a member of [Team-Atlanta](https://team-atlanta.github.io/, we are in the finalist of [AIxCC Competition](https://aicyberchallenge.com/)!).
+I am also a member of [Team-Atlanta](https://team-atlanta.github.io/)(finalist of [AIxCC Competition](https://aicyberchallenge.com/)).
 Prior to this, I was a postdoc and Ph.D. student at the CCDS at Nanyang Technological University (NTU) under the guidance of [Prof. Liu Yang](https://personal.ntu.edu.sg/yangliu/) since 2019.

 My research expertise mainly centers around building tools factilitating vulnerability detection: